JerryAgbesi/Tic-tac-toe/README.md

-A simple Tic tac toe game i created as a beginner.
+A simple Tic tac toe game using functions.